JawadYzbk/rustLink/README.md

 ## Contributing

-If you have a feature request, or find a bug with Atlas, please open an issue here on GitHub.
+If you have a feature request, or find a bug with RustLink, please open an issue here on GitHub.